kannikakabilar/Kannika-Notas/Checkpoint/README.md

 <h4 style="color:#0303ad">Topological Sort = DFS + HashMaps (sometimes BFS)</h4>

 (Try drawing the graph for some of these Q, it might help)
 <br> **Rule of Thumb:** Convert 2-D array or graph/edges to hashmap.
 Have a recursive dfs function.
+An additional HashMap or HashSets are used to keep track of 'visited' nodes/values.

 8\.
 Loud and Rich - LeetCode Q851

 9\.
-Course Schedule series - LeetCode Q207, LeetCode Q210, LeetCode Q1462
+Course Schedule series - LeetCode Q207, LeetCode Q210, LeetCode Q1462 (good one)

 10\.
 Find Eventual Safe States - LeetCode Q802

 11\.
 Find All Possible Recipes from Given Supplies - LeetCode Q2115

 12\.
-Minimum Height Trees - LeetCode Q310
+Minimum Height Trees - LeetCode Q310 (via BFS ~ Need to study but doesn't seem like an important Topo Sort Q)

 13\.
 Longest Cycle in a Graph - LeetCode Q2360 **(If you can do this, you can do all above Topo Sort Qs)**